quiltdata/quilt/docs/Troubleshooting.md

     1. Delete session storage
     1. Delete local storage
     1. Delete cookies
-1. Your Quilt Role has been corrupted.
-You will need a Quilt Admin user to reset your Quilt User Role to a default (**valid**) Role.
+1. Your Quilt user Role has been corrupted.
+You will need a Quilt Admin user to reset your Quilt user Role to a default (**and valid**) Role.

 If you accidentally broke the Role for your _only_ Quilt Admin user, then you (or your AWS Cloud Administrator) need to: